 The doctor he previously consulted suggested a spinal surgery but Hemant was unwilling to take the big step.
 He wanted surgery to be the last option.

-That’s when one of his colleagues suggested a second opinion from Dr. Manish Dalwani, senior consultant, Orthopedics at Sitaram Bhartia Hospital.
+That’s when one of his colleagues suggested a second opinion from Dr. Vikas J. Seth, Senior Consultant, Orthopedics at Sitaram Bhartia Hospital.

-After a thorough physical examination and an in-depth analysis of Mr. Bajaj’s medical history, Dr. Dalwani advised him the trial of a nerve root block and facet block injection in the spine.
+After a thorough physical examination and an in-depth analysis of Mr. Bajaj’s medical history, Dr. Vikas advised him the trial of a nerve root block and facet block injection in the spine.

 Hemant wanted to know more about the procedure.